i3a7h3/CXR-AnoFAIR/gender-debias-mitigation/README.md

-### 2. Train for Bias Mitigation
+### 2-1.
+Train for Gender Bias Mitigation

-Run the script below for training with CXR-Fair Loss for bias mitigation.
+Run the script below for training with CXR-Fair Loss for gender bias mitigation.

 ```bash
 #!/bin/bash